 The TPP technology enables fabrication on regular planar substrates (e.g. glass or silicon wafers) as well as on-device-printing: direct fabrication on active/passive devices (e.g. lasers, photodiodes, fibers).

 What are typical substrate thicknesses?

-Using air immersion objectives or dip-in objectives the substrate thickness can be as high as several centimeters.
+Using dry objectives or dip-in objectives the substrate thickness can be as high as several centimeters.
 Using oil-immersion objectives, typical thickness is 0.17 mm.
 Processing on ultra-thin subtrates with a thickness of only 30 micrometer is also possible.

-Multiphoton Optics uses immersion and air objectives.
+We use immersion and dry objectives.
 Immersion objectives exhibit high numerical apertures to ensure highest printing resolution.
 Immersion objectives can either be used as oil immersion type or as dip-in type with the objective in physical contact with the photoresist.
-Air objectives exhibit lower numerical apertures but in general provide a larger Field-of-View (FoV).
+Dry objectives exhibit lower numerical apertures but in general provide a larger Field-of-View (FoV).

 What are typical scan speeds used in fabrication?

 Typical maximum scan speeds are in the range of 50 – 200 mm/s.

 As TPP is based on raster or vector scanning, fabrication with constant scan speed is required.
 This requires acceleration of the laser beam.
 Due to the underlying acceleration dynamics the optimum scan speed depends on the distance between two points.
 The larger/smaller the distance the higher/lower the optimum scan speed.